IAMGOLD (NYSE:IAG) PT Raised to $2.00

-IAMGOLD (NYSE:IAG – Get Rating) (TSE:IMG) had its price target boosted by BMO Capital Markets from $1.75 to $2.00 in a research report issued on Tuesday, Benzinga reports.
-The firm currently has a “market perform” rating on the mining company’s stock.
-BMO Capital Markets’ price objective points to a potential downside of 14.89% from the company’s current price.
+IAMGOLD (NYSE:IAG – Get Rating) (TSE:IMG) had its price target increased by analysts at Raymond James from $1.75 to $2.00 in a research note issued on Wednesday, BayStreet.CA reports.
+The firm currently has an “underperform” rating on the mining company’s stock.
+Raymond James’ price objective suggests a potential downside of 18.03% from the stock’s previous close.

-IAG has been the subject of several other research reports.
-Canaccord Genuity Group raised shares of IAMGOLD from a “sell” rating to a “hold” rating and raised their price target for the company from $1.50 to $3.00 in a research report on Tuesday.
-Bank of America raised shares of IAMGOLD from an “underperform” rating to a “buy” rating and decreased their price target for the company from $2.10 to $1.65 in a research report on Wednesday, October 19th.
-CIBC raised shares of IAMGOLD from a “sector underperform” rating to a “neutral” rating and set a $2.10 price target for the company in a research report on Tuesday.
-StockNews.com raised shares of IAMGOLD from a “sell” rating to a “hold” rating in a research report on Friday, November 11th.
-Finally, National Bank Financial lifted their price objective on shares of IAMGOLD from C$2.25 to C$2.50 in a research report on Thursday, November 10th.
-Four analysts have rated the stock with a sell rating, six have assigned a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of “Hold” and an average target price of $2.50.
+IAG has been the topic of a number of other reports.
+Canaccord Genuity Group raised shares of IAMGOLD from a “sell” rating to a “hold” rating and increased their target price for the stock from $1.50 to $3.00 in a report on Tuesday.
+Stifel Nicolaus raised shares of IAMGOLD from a “sell” rating to a “hold” rating in a report on Tuesday.
+StockNews.com raised IAMGOLD from a “sell” rating to a “hold” rating in a report on Friday, November 11th.
+Bank of America raised IAMGOLD from an “underperform” rating to a “buy” rating and cut their price target for the stock from $2.10 to $1.65 in a report on Wednesday, October 19th.
+Finally, TD Securities upped their price objective on IAMGOLD from C$3.25 to C$4.00 in a research note on Wednesday.
+Four research analysts have rated the stock with a sell rating, six have assigned a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $2.63.

 Institutional Inflows and Outflows